 Panic Selling is also known as hitting rock bottom.

-June 25, 2024
+Oct 25, 2024

-Few phenomena are as destructive and yet as recurring as panic selling in the ever-volatile world of financial markets.
+Few phenomena are as destructive yet recurring as panic selling in the ever-volatile world of financial markets.
 This essay delves into the intricate psychology behind this behaviour, exploring how mass psychology, cognitive biases, and technical analysis interplay to create both peril and opportunity for investors.
 We’ll uncover timeless truths about human nature and its impact on financial decisions by weaving in wisdom from experts spanning millennia.

 The Anatomy of Panic Selling